GPKyte/shift_scheduler/README.txt

 # Shift Scheduler

-Situation: It is difficult and confusing to schedule part-time workers effectively We are given n workers and m shifts, shifts may be the same time as another, (e.g. 2 scheduled employees in an hour) Shifts are broken into 15 minute blocks for matching
+A static employee schedule generator.
+Given employee schedules and desired coverage, find a desireable schedule that maximizes coverage and minimizes bad schedule decisions.
+Support is limited to needs of specific organization, but suggestions and pull requests for improvement are welcome!

+### Motivation

+Scheduling part-time workers effectively is a time-consuming and head-ache inducing task in some work environments.

+### Goal

-Goal: Provide satisfactory weekly employee schedule such that all shifts are filled and hours evenly distributed~~or match given preferences
+Provide satisfactory employee schedule such that all shifts are filled.

-Process: Use maximum bipartite matching algorithm to match shifts as provided by employee availability Translate availability into workable blocks which become vertices in our bipartite graph, match those (create edges) to shifts at the same time

-Intermedite handling will be necessary until later
+Even better if each employee gets nearly their desired # number of hours.

+## Process

+*Input* is a series of JSON objects describing employee availabilities

+Covert given schedules into indexed objects representing timeslots that one is available to fulfill an equivalent shift-to-cover time slot.
+Leverage graph theory solution to Job Matching, i.e. maximum cardinality, imperfect 1:1 matching of a bipartite graph, to make scheduling choices.
+Interpret matcher's choices into a human-readable table (perhaps in CSV format)

+*Output* is CSV file named by default "new_schedule.csv"

+## Specific Usage

+python3 matcher.py [OPTIONS] -f /full/path/to/employee_availability.json

+### Options

+*Unsupported*
+TODO: Add command interpreter library for easy argument parsing
+TODO: Consider separating enough to easily attach web API or similar
+TODO: Connect to calendar service and invite employees to their shifts